democratic-csi/democratic-csi/README.md

 ### Synology (synology-iscsi)

 Ensure iscsi manager has been installed and is generally setup/configured.
+DSM 6.3+ is supported.

 ## Helm Installation